Logo

 In addition to the absurd DPS, it has an incredible mobility profile, almost as good as the Combat Blade.
 Not only can it delete elites in mere seconds, it can also stunlock them indefinitely with the lightning fast special attack stab.
 Even Crushers will be thrown backwards from it, nothing can touch you, it is absolutely ridiculous how strong this weapon is.
 If you want to feel invincible and are bored of the knife, the Duelling Sword is your new best friend.

 Note: Thrust and Precognition might seem appealing but you will actually kill things faster by just fishing for crits on regular fast heavy attacks.
 Uncanny Strike outperforms both of these blessings if you simply use your second blessing slot to raise your crit chance high enough to ensure every other one of those fast attacks is a crit.
 Maintaining a fast attack speed and high crit chance massively benefits the rest of your kit too, not just your melee weapon.
 The damage boost Precognition provides does not realistically contribute towards improving kill times in almost any scenario when every enemy is dying in two seconds with or without it.
 Go fight packs of Crushers or a Plague Ogryn in the meat grinder and time yourself if you don't believe me.
-There is virtually no difference between +20% Crit Chance and +60% Finesse Damage as the 2nd Blessing supporting Uncanny Strike in regards to the weapon's performance, but raising your Crit Chance is better for the rest of your kit, ESPECIALLY for uptime on Blazing Piety meaning Riposte is the superior blessing. (however, Precognition and Thrust WILL noticably boost your Shroudfield sneak attacks, if that is your primary concern...)
+There is virtually no difference between +20% Crit Chance and +60% Finesse Damage as the 2nd Blessing supporting Uncanny Strike in regards to the weapon's performance, but raising your Crit Chance is better for the rest of your kit, ESPECIALLY for uptime on Blazing Piety meaning Riposte is the superior blessing. (however, Precognition and Thrust WILL significantly boost your Shroudfield sneak attacks, if that is your primary goal)

 Keep in mind that Uncanny Strike and your current Crit Chance % applies to Blades of Faith too!!